watson/uuid-benchmark/README.md

 # Node.js UUID Benchmark 🐢🚀

-The following benchmark results are generated on a MacBook (Early 2016) with a 1,3 GHz Intel Core m7 processor using the following command:
+The following benchmark results are generated on a MacBook (Early 2016) with a 1,3 GHz Intel Core m7 processor using Node.js 10.8.0.

+To run them your self, run:

 ```
 npm run bench